Clayell/TargetInterceptPlanner/README.md

+(while this is still a WIP, use [this guide](https://github.com/KSP-RO/RP-1/wiki/How-To-Install-a-Mod-From-Github#grabbing-a-branchs-source-code-the-less-common-way-to-install) to learn how to install this)

 # Lunar Transfer Planner

 ### Provides a GUI for planning a transfer to a satellite (natural, artificial, or a specified orbit) from the surface of the celestial body (planet, moon, gas giant, star, etc.) on which you are currently on.